About AshDHD Learning

 This perspective ensures that frameworks are built with realism, empathy and operational clarity at their core.

-Professional Practice:
+Professional Practice

 This includes experience across:

-• direct care delivery
+• Direct care delivery

-• team leadership and supervision
+• Team leadership and supervision

-• crisis response and safeguarding
+• Crisis response and safeguarding

-• operational pressures within regulated environments
+• Operational pressures within regulated environments

-This dual lens ensures that training is not theoretical or idealistic, but grounded in how care actually operates.
+This dual lens ensures that training is not theoretical or idealistic but grounded in how care actually operates.

 Neurodivergent-Informed by Design

-AshDHD Learning is neurodivergent-informed at its core.
+AshDHD Learning is neurodivergent-first at its core.

 These principles improve outcomes for neurodivergent young people and create calmer, more sustainable environments for staff.